 “I’ve never done it willingly.
 But at least I know my driving skills and my vehicle.
 I can’t say the same for you or your car.”

-A hydreigon would have squirmed under the sub-brow, chafing glare Dorien was now giving her.
+A hydreigon would have squirmed under the sub-brow chafing glare Dorien gave her.
 Her hand slid into her purse, brushing past his and her phones to press the release button on Ange’s ball.
 The chandelure, although nonplussed by the change of scenery, came to a trained and steadfast stop at her side.
-With his protective presence, she was able to swallow down the dread that had overflowed into her mouth.
+With his protective presence to ease her, she swallowed down the dread that had overflowed into her mouth.

 “Limo.
 Or cab.
 Final offer.”